LWilsonDev/beethoven-memory-game/README.md

 Once the user is familiar with the game, the 'hard' level can be selected.
 This removes all the notation, leaving all cards blank when turned, so that the only way to match them is by listening and matching the same musical motifs.

-The site is live [here](https://lwilsondev.github.io/beethoven-memory-game/)
+The site is live [here](http://beethoven-music-memory.co.uk/)

 ## UX
-This game is aimed at children but should also be fun for adults.
+This game is aimed at children aged 11-15 but should also be fun for adults.
 I wanted it to be clear and easy to use - without the need for lengthy instructions.

 To keep the game lively and fun, I added some animations and a little fanfare when the game is won.